pj4533/TxnWatch/README.md

   -h, --help              Show help information.
   ```

-TxnWatch connects via websocket to Infura and subscribes to the logs of a given address.
+TxnWatch connects via websocket to Infura and subscribes to the logs of a given token.
 When a transaction comes through, a call is made to get the transaction and the transaction receipt.
 Data is parsed using the [Web3.swift](https://github.com/Boilertalk/Web3.swift) library.

 ### Building Notes